MicrosoftDocs/msteams-docs/msteams-platform/toolkit/TeamsFx-multi-env.md

 ### Environment file location

-You can define where `.env` files are using the `environmentFolderPath` property in `teamsapp.yml`.
 By default, Teams Toolkit will not load any env variables, and just proceed with executing actions and write outputs to `./env/.env.dev`.
+If `environmentFolderPath` is not defined, Teams Toolkit will not load any environment variables from a `.env` file, and will execute actions assuming the env is dev.
+The outputs will be written to `./env/.env.dev`.

 ## Local environments